-In order to support the mean-field observation that the system is in an AFM Mott insulating state for strong electronic correlations, we present the spin and charge susceptibility for $U=5t$ on the $\{10,3\}$, $\{8,3\}$ and $\{8,8\}$ lattice in Figs.~\ref{fig:Susceptibility_QMC}(Ia)-\ref{fig:Susceptibility_QMC}(Ic) and \ref{fig:Susceptibility_QMC}(IIa)-\ref{fig:Susceptibility_QMC}(IIc) respectively.
+To support the mean-field observation that the system is in an AFM Mott insulating state for strong electronic correlations, we present the spin and charge susceptibilities for $U=5t$ on the $\{10,3\}$, $\{8,3\}$, and $\{8,8\}$ lattices in Figs.~\ref{fig:Susceptibility_QMC}(Ia)--\ref{fig:Susceptibility_QMC}(Ic) and \ref{fig:Susceptibility_QMC}(IIa)--\ref{fig:Susceptibility_QMC}(IIc) respectively.
 As expected for an AFM state spin waves lead to a spin susceptibility $\chi_S$ that converges to a finite value as $T\to 0$.
 The data shows that there is a buildup of low energy states as one increases $n_l$.
-On the other hand, the charge susceptibility $\chi_C$ decays exponentially, as expected for a charged, gaped system.
-Figures~\ref{fig:Susceptibility_QMC}(IIa)-\ref{fig:Susceptibility_QMC}(IIc) show that as $n_l$ grows the charge susceptibility remains activated in the low-temperature limit.
+However, the charge susceptibility $\chi_C$ decays exponentially, as expected for a charged, gaped system.
+Figures~\ref{fig:Susceptibility_QMC}(IIa)--\ref{fig:Susceptibility_QMC}(IIc) show that as $n_l$ grows the charge susceptibility remains activated in the low-temperature limit.